 Not every single recommendation the Motley Fool makes pans out — once in a while, they’ll hit upon a clunker stock — and Rule Your Retirement is no exception.

 Is Rule Your Retirement Right for Me?

-Therefore, even just a one-year membership may be worth it and provide a solid base for ongoing investment decisions after it expires.
+Even just a one-year membership may be worth it, as it can provide a solid base for ongoing investment decisions after it expires.

-Especially if you’re a retiree that plans to remain active in trading, a multi-year subscription to Rule Your Retirement may be of great help.
+Especially if you’re a retiree that plans to remain active in trading, a multi-year subscription to the Motley Fool Rule Your Retirement service may be of great help.

 As a result, they have become the unofficial standard for up-and-coming stock-picking services.

-With Rule Your Retirement, the Motley Fool and Robert Brokamp offer common-sense advice for myriad issues involving retirement finances.
+With Rule Your Retirement, the Motley Fool and Robert Brokamp offer common-sense advice for a myriad of issues involving retirement finances.

 The Right Tools to Build a Retirement Plan